-Uzbekistan in Central Asia is an enchanting land of Silk Road history, massive portions of food, and a culture of hospitality that warms your heart.
+Uzbekistan in Central Asia is home to an enchanting land of Silk Road history, massive portions of food, and a heart-warming culture of hospitality.

-I had the privilege to travel to Uzbekistan with the Ministry of Tourism (thank you Bekruz!), to learn about their immense history and to experience Uzbek food and culture to the fullest.
+I had the privilege to travel to Uzbekistan with the Ministry of Tourism (thank you Bekruz!), learning about their immense history, and experiencing Uzbek food and culture to the fullest.

 NOTE: This does not include every meal and detail about my trip to Uzbekistan, but it’s the main highlights, the top food and experiences I had during my trip.

-From Bangkok we landed in Tashkent, the capital and largest city of Uzbekistan.
-Tashkent is an ex-Soviet city of Central Asia with a history of destruction and re-building multiple times from both conquerors and earthquakes.
+From Bangkok we flew to Tashkent, the capital and largest city of Uzbekistan.
+Tashkent is an ex-Soviet city in Central Asia with a history of destruction and re-building multiple times, from both foreign conquerors and earthquakes.

 I was immediately surprised how clean, green, and spacious Tashkent is.